top of page

 TV Writer

 Having grown up with a suicidal mother, Dana knows the importance of safe forms of escapism.
-Her writing seeks to cure pain through laughter and uses magical realism to examine the human condition.
+Her writing seeks to lessen pain through laughter.
 Dana's first foray, a comic book mini-series, landed her on the Diamond indie bestsellers list twice.

 To support her compulsive writing habits, Dana works as a television Art Director with credits on shows such as CSI: VEGAS and WANDAVISION.